 Languages and translation of agreement

-We will communicate with you in English only
+We will communicate with you in French only.

-This user agreement is concluded in English only.
-Any translation of this user agreement is provided solely for your convenience and is not intended to modify the terms of this user agreement
+This user agreement is concluded in French only.
+Any translation of this user agreement is provided solely for your convenience and is not intended to modify the terms of this user agreement.